playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 To validate the state of an entire object we can make use of [class-level constraints](https://docs.jboss.org/hibernate/validator/5.4/reference/en-US/html_single/#section-class-level-constraints).
 To free you from the burden of implementing your own class-level constraint(s), Play out-of-the-box already provides a generic implementation of such constraint which should cover at least the most common use cases.

-Now let's see how this works: To define an ad-hoc validation, all you need to do is annotate your form class with Play's provided class-level constraint (`@Validate`) and implement the corresponding interface (in this case `Validatable<String>`) - which forces you to override a `validateInstance` method:
+Now let's see how this works: To define an ad-hoc validation, all you need to do is annotate your form class with Play's provided class-level constraint (`@Validate`) and implement the corresponding interface (in this case `Validatable<String>`) - which forces you to override a `validate` method:

 @[user](code/javaguide/forms/u3/User.java)

 The message returned in the above example will become a global error.
 Errors are defined as [`play.data.validation.ValidationError`](api/java/play/data/validation/ValidationError.html).
-Also be aware that in this example the `validateInstance` method and the `@Constraints.Required` constraint will be called simultaneously - so the `validateInstance` method will be called no matter if `@Constraints.Required` was successful or not (and vice versa).
+Also be aware that in this example the `validate` method and the `@Constraints.Required` constraint will be called simultaneously - so the `validate` method will be called no matter if `@Constraints.Required` was successful or not (and vice versa).
 You will learn how to introduce an order later on.

-As you can see the `Validatable<T>` interface takes a type parameter which determines the return type of the `validateInstance()` method.
+As you can see the `Validatable<T>` interface takes a type parameter which determines the return type of the `validate()` method.
-So depending if you want to be able to add a single global error, one error (which could be global as well) or multiple (maybe global) errors to a form via `validateInstance()`, you have to use either a `String`, a `ValidationError` or a `List<ValidationError>` as type argument.
+So depending if you want to be able to add a single global error, one error (which could be global as well) or multiple (maybe global) errors to a form via `validate()`, you have to use either a `String`, a `ValidationError` or a `List<ValidationError>` as type argument.
 Any other return types of the validate method will be ignored by Play.

-If validation passes inside a `validateInstance()` method you must return `null` or an empty `List`.
+If validation passes inside a `validate()` method you must return `null` or an empty `List`.
 Returning any other non-`null` value (including empty string) is treated as failed validation.

 Returning a `ValidationError` object may be useful when you have additional validations for a specific field: